“You Work For Me Now”

 It is this appetite for violence–and particular the fusion of violence with sexual pleasure–that is sustaining the market for human trafficking in the Spokane area, and throughout all of the United States.

 It can hardly be emphasized enough that violence against women has become a systemic part of the pornography industry.
 84% of porn sites that have been reviewed show some form of physical violence or verbal abuse against women.
-If we add global abuse this figure becomes 90%.
+If we add global abuse then this figure becomes 90%.
 According to some FBI estimates, some 25% of actors in porn videos are under coercion in some way.
 But even when porn does not involve explicit violence, the very essence of pornography is inseparable from treating women as mere commodities–objects to be used rather than persons to be respected, honored and loved.
 Accordingly, the commodification of women via porn is creating the psychological, neurological and sociological pathways for violence towards women in a range of activities, including trafficking activities.

 As part of the follow-up research for my upcoming Salvo report, I spent some time doing fieldwork in Spokane.
 I wanted to learn more about human trafficking and its shadowy links with the pornography industry.
 During my research I also learned that traffickers have been preying on the 4,000 plus population of homeless kids in Spokane County.
 They use these children in a trafficking belt that runs from Seattle to the Tri-Cities to Spokane, along I-90 into Idaho and on to the Dakotas.
-Many children are removed far from the area, where there is greater risk of them being spotted, and taken to San Francisco, Las Angeles, or San Diego.
+Many children are removed far from the area, where there is greater risk of them being spotted, and taken to San Francisco, Los Angeles, or San Diego.

 The Fight For Freedom

 One afternoon while I was in Spokane doing fieldwork, I spoke to school children about the issue of trafficking.
-One person I spoke with was high school senior name Mirielle Milne.
+One person I spoke with was a high school senior name Mirielle Milne.
 For the last three and a half years, Mirielle has been a Jonah Project advocate, working to raise awareness of trafficking in the city.
 On March 9th I attended a student-led rally where Mirielle was one of the speakers.

 Mirielle gave me permission to publish part of what she shared at the rally.